 All eligible expenses must be incurred by December 31 of the plan year in which you are making contributions to your FSA.
 However, you have until March 31 of the following year to file claims for reimbursement.
-Any funds remaining in your account(s) after the March 31 deadline will be forfeited.

-Your participation in the HCFSA, LPFSA and/or DCFSA ends when the earliest of these occurs:
+Any funds remaining in your account after the March 31 deadline will be forfeited.
+Your participation in the HCFSA or LPFSA ends when the earliest of these occurs:

 - December 31,

 - You are no longer an eligible employee,

 - You terminate employment,

 - You retire,

 - The plan is terminated, or

-- Certain leaves of absence occur (for more information, see When You're on a Leave of Absence on page A-13).
+- Certain leaves of absence occur (for more information, see When You're on a Leave of Absence on page A-7).

-Note, however, that you can elect to continue your participation in the HCFSA or LPFSA after your termination date through COBRA coverage as detailed beginning on page A-17.
+Note, however, that you can elect to continue your participation in the HCFSA or LPFSA after your termination date through COBRA coverage as detailed beginning on page A-8.